unknowngirll/Poster750/References.md

-# Software and Literature References
+# Software  References

-All bioinformatic tools and algorithms utilized in this pipeline are referenced below in Harvard style, as per the module requirements.
+All bioinformatic tools and algorithms utilized in this pipeline are referenced below

 ## Bioinformatics Tools